Ayhamalahmad/EduWell1/README.md

 # EduWell Template

-Welcome to the EduWell1 website!
+Welcome to the EduWell1 Template!
 This repository hosts the source code for the EduWell1 website, which can be accessed at [https://ayhamalahmad.github.io/EduWell1/](https://ayhamalahmad.github.io/EduWell1/).

 ## About